-Tacoma residents know the city is prone to morning fog especially during the fall season.
-This poses a serious safety hazard.
+Tacoma residents know the region is prone to morning fog especially during autumn.
+This poses a safety hazard you cannot ignore.
 Nevertheless, life goes on and you still need to get behind the wheel.
 Here are four tips for foggy weather driving to ensure you arrive at your destination safely.

-The general rule is to maintain a two-second distance between you and the driver ahead of you.
+The general rule of thumb is to maintain a two-second distance between you and the car ahead.
 This applies to clear road conditions.
-If you can make out the vehicle in front, increase the distance to four or even six seconds.
-Even in deep fog, you should be able to see the taillights.
+If you can see the vehicle in front, increase the distance to four to six seconds.
+Even in heavy fog, you should still at least be able to see the taillights.

-Conventional wisdom is to switch to the high beams under poor visibility.
-We do not recommend this for dense fog.
-High beam lights reflect off the fog and can make visibility worse.
+Conventional wisdom is to switch to the high beams under low visibility.
+We don’t recommend this for dense fog.
+High beam lights reflect off the fog and can worsen visibility.

 With respect to old lights, consider replacing the headlights at our auto service.
 Older bulbs or faded light covers can decrease the lights’ brightness, making it harder to see past the fog.

-Even under heavy fog, some drivers will still drive like normal and follow too close for comfort.
+Even under thick fog, some motorists will still drive like normal and follow more closely than they should.
 In response, you may be tempted to speed up and create more distance.
 However, maintain the same safe speed and following distance.
-Be mindful of what other drivers are doing but focus on your own driving.
+Be mindful of what other drivers are doing but mainly concentrate on your own driving.

-We know this is not always possible, but refrain from driving at all if you can help it.
+While not always doable, refrain from driving at all if you can help it.
 If you need to run an errand, hold it off until the weather clears.
-If you need to drive to work, let your boss know your situation.
+If you need to commute to work, let your supervisor know your situation.

-Now is a good time to bring your car to Jones Automotive Clinic for auto repairs.
-Subaru and Toyota repairs are our specialty.
-A well-maintained car performs more reliably under formidable conditions, including driving in foggy weather.
+Now is a good time to drop your car off at Jones Automotive Clinic for auto repairs.
+Subaru and Toyota repairs are our bread-and-butter specialties.
+A well-maintained car performs optimally even under formidable conditions, including driving in foggy weather.

 Auto Maintenance for Tacoma Car Owners